nospamcalfee/pico-ap-configure/README.md

 can change to release by fixing CMakeLists.txt and not doing the ```-DCMAKE_BUILD_TYPE``` stuff.

-To completely rebuild a project including the cmake, before typing the cmake ... step first enter ```rm CMakeCache.txt``` or whatever complications your IDE requires.
+This code only builds the website when cmake runs.
+Code changes do not require it, just run make.
+Someone may know how to do this correctly, where make runs the makefsdata.py whenever a file in html_files changes. (fixme) To completely rebuild a project including the cmake, before typing the cmake ... step first enter ```rm CMakeCache.txt``` or whatever complications your IDE requires.

 ```bash
 cd yourprojectdirectory